-- Will take over cruise planning and paperwork from Alison Macdonald (U.S. GO-SHIP Executive Council/ Project Manager) at a mutually agreed upon time before the cruise and will become the I09N point of contact with the U. of Washington UNOLS scheduling team who will be assisting with the clearance requests for Australia, Bangladesh and Thailand. - Will work with the GO-SHIP project manager to organize at least one and possibly more precruise meetings to which participating PIs and vessel operators will be invited.
-The NSF grant will support Chief Scientist travel to a pre-cruise meeting if video conference is not used. - Will act as a mentor to the Co-Chief Scientist (may be a US GO-SHIP Postdoctoral Fellow) throughout the pre-cruise process. - Will lead the selection of student CTD watchstander positions that will be advertised through the U.S. GO-SHIP Executive Council. - Will, along with email communication, maintain an online document and/or a website detailing updates and organize as necessary pre-cruise video conferences to keep the science team apprised of planning developments.
+- Will take over cruise planning and paperwork from Alison Macdonald (U.S. GO-SHIP Executive Council/ Project Manager) at a mutually agreed upon time before the cruise and will become the P04E point of contact with the UCSD/SIO UNOLS scheduling team who will be assisting with the clearance requests for all the countries between the port of embarkation and Marshall Islands. - Will work with the GO-SHIP Project Manager to organize at least one and possibly more precruise meetings to which participating PIs and vessel operators will be invited.
+The NSF grant will support Chief Scientist travel to a pre-cruise meeting if video conference is not used.

-- Will be required to take (or show that they have recently taken) through their own institution or through UCSD, training that speaks to supervision and/or management, as well as conflict resolution.
-They will work with the GO-SHIP Project Manager to coordinate a Bystander Training particularly for early career and first-time participants, but open to all involved in the cruise and/or its preparation. - Will abide by the US GO-SHIP Code of Conduct and support all other sailing participants in doing the same. - Is ultimately responsible for official pre-cruise activities, including submission and finalization of clearance and permit requests, organization of the sampling groups, lab spaces, berths, and documentation to keep all those involved informed of current plans. - Is likewise ultimately responsible for official post-cruise activities, ensuring that all final reports are submitted, and all measurements collected are submitted according to US GO-SHIP data policies.
+- Will act as a mentor to the Co-Chief Scientist throughout the pre-cruise process. - Will lead the selection of student CTD watchstander positions that will be advertised through the U.S. GO-SHIP project manager and Executive Council. - Will, along with email communication, maintain an online document and/or a website detailing updates and organize as necessary pre-cruise video conferences to keep the science team apprised of planning developments. - Will be required to take (or show that they have recently taken) through their own institution or through UCSD, training that speaks to supervision and/or management, as well as conflict resolution.
+They will work with the GO-SHIP Project Manager to coordinate a UCSD led Bystander Training particularly for early career and first-time participants, but open to all involved in the cruise and/or its preparation. - Will abide by the US GO-SHIP Code of Conduct and support all other sailing participants in doing the same. - Is ultimately responsible for official pre-cruise activities, including submission and finalization of clearance and permit requests, submission to CCHDO of a full list of parameters to be measured and the PIs responsible, organization of the CTD watch, the sampling, lab spaces, berths, and documentation to keep all those involved informed of current plans.
+The GO-SHIP Project can assist in many of these tasks. - Is likewise ultimately responsible for official post-cruise activities, ensuring that all final reports are submitted, and all measurements collected are submitted according to US GO-SHIP data policies. - Will be invited to participate in US GO-SHIP Executive Council activities for a 3-year term.